Jason Mangone

-Jason Mangone is an American football coach.
-He is the head football coach at The College at Brockport, State University of New York, a position he has held since 2013.
+Jason Mangone is an American college football coach.
+He is the head football coach for SUNY Brockport, a position he has held since 2013.
 Mangone played college football as a quarterback, first at Alfred University in Alfred, New York, before transferring to Brockport.
 He became an assistant coach at Brockport in 1999 and was promoted to offensive coordinator in 2004.

 Mangone is a native of Lancaster, New York and now resides in Henrietta, New York.